Gupta era: History

 The Gupta era is now believed to have been started by the Gupta kings, although there have been several debates over its origin in the past.
-The 11th century Persian writer Al-Biruni, who described the Guptas as "wicked", incorrectly stated that the Gupta era marked the end of the Gupta dynasty.
-He dated the beginning of the Gupta era to the year 241 of the Shaka era, that is, 318–319 CE.
-Al-Biruni's claim later led to debates about the era's origin among the 19th century historians.
+The 11th century Persian writer Al-Biruni, who described the Guptas as "wicked", stated that the Gupta era marked the end of the Gupta dynasty.
+He dated the Gupta era to the year 241 of the Shaka era, that is, 318–319 CE which later led to debates about the era's origin among the 19th century historians since his statement would mean the Gupta era ended around 319 CE rather than begin at that time.

 John Faithfull Fleet analysed the Gupta inscriptions, and realised that they were dated to years of a particular calendar era.
 He believed that the era was founded by king Jayadeva of the Lichchhavi dynasty (relatives of the Guptas), and was later adopted by the Guptas.

 Later discoveries and analysis indicate that the era was actually founded by the Guptas, and was known after them.
 For example: